The Clear Edge

 • Total damage: $113,600 from burnout that compounded invisibly for 8 months

-Month 13: Started monthly energy recalibration.
-First check (30 minutes) caught early depletion signals:
+Month 13: Started monthly energy recalibration, and the first 30-minute check caught early depletion signals.

 Energy Scorecard: